Tabletop RPG and D&D holiday gift ideas (updated for 2022)!

 DaddyRolleda1 (one of my fellow TTRPG parents from twitter) also started selling some very awesome parent/kid matching TTRPG shirts!

 For older kids and teens, I think the combo of cute and/or snarky vaporwave designs from the DungeonGlitch section of GemmedFirefly would really hit home.
 I own a few of these for myself, and they are my favorite T-shirts (the ones that I bought are shown below).
-Quick heads up that they aren’t specifically geared at kids, and there is an NSFW designs section on the site if you wander about.
+Quick heads up that they aren’t specifically geared at kids, and there is an NSFW designs section on the site where some shirts have language not for kids on it if you wander about.

 Stickers is a category that I could definitely go down a rabbit hole with.
 From D&D related stickers that kids want to decorate phones, laptops, and notebooks with to stickers that you use in-game (see my article!!), they are a great stocking stuffer that lets your kids customize everything!
 Here’s some suggestions to get you started!